iannelson1/dotfiles/README.md

-terminal-configuration
+dotfiles
 ======================

-Terminal configurations for Linux and OS X, also adds Git completion and status.
+Settings and configurations for my ArchLinux system.